Exoutia/learn_api/notes.md

 - For past two days I was busy with roaming and enjoying the holiday season so didn't do much.
 - But today i completed the user model with salting and every password properly stored in it.
 - I used `bcrypt` for that.
+- I used `Fastapi.APIRouter` to make the code bit more organised this way every route can have its own seperate file like django router function that I used to use.

+### JWT tokens

+- JWT are used to authenticate users and store some basic information securely.
+- In jwt there are three parts first the header, second the payload(some simple things like name and etc), thrid the secret hash that was calculated or generated using some hash.
+- JWT is stored on client machine and it is great to authenticate users.

+## 22/10/2023

+- I learned about the python jose module which is used to do jwt authentication.
+- I created function and learned how jwt is used for sessioning of user and keep them logged in browser and how this is used in fastapi.